Brazil travel advice

 • exercise caution at all times

-• follow instructions from local authorities and security forces
+• follow the instructions of local authorities and security forces

 Crime